 Scanning where we had just come from, it was impossible to see the other vehicles.

 The importance of the walkie-talkies was obvious.

-There was no other way to know who, or what, lay over the top as you climb these walls of sand to crest to flow down the other side.
+There is no other way to know who, or what, lies over the top as you climb these walls of sand to crest to flow down the other side.

 Once over the top, changing direction to avoid landing on top of a stalled or overturned vehicle below just isn't an option: you are committed - and your velocity increases due to the steepness of the angle down which you are travelling.